shoaib7k/crud-app/README.md

 # crud-app

-Clone the whole project and change directories to server by- cd server.
+Clone the whole project and change directories to server by-

+cd server

-Then install npm by npm install.
+Then install npm by

+npm install.

  Create the new mysql database 'testdb'.

- For seeding the initial database with Product and Brand write command- sequelize db:seed:all Now write- node server.js or npm start to fire up the server.
-The server will run on localhost:8050
+ For seeding the initial database with Product and Brand write command-

+	sequelize db:seed:all

+ Now write-

+	node server.js

+	or

+	npm start

+	to fire up the server.
+The server will run on

+	localhost:8050

 The base server url format for all endpoints is: